divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Amida/SICK.md

 This place must seem utmost bizarre and nigh-disgusting to outsiders, as local residents and visitors all exchange on lusty and flirty ways.

 Ran by [[Evelyn]] and few others in a style akin to direct democracy.
+Its different departments (bar, dance floor, dungeon, etc.) are treated like states as in-joke.
 ## Location & Interior